payara/MicroProfile-TCK-Runners/MicroProfile Config/README.md

  - tck-runner - a template project to run the MicroProfile TCK suite against a custom implementation
  - weld-arquillian-extension - a template extension to use if the runner project provide the implementation via an arquillian extension

+# Quick start

+To run tests against Payara Server, see [Run against Payara Server](#Run against Payara Server) below.

+There are no instructions to run against Payara Micro yet.
+This requires an arquillian adapter for Payara Micro which isn't ready yet.

 # Some notes and requirements of the TCK

 The TCK tests the MicroProfile Config API, which depends on CDI 1.1 API.